aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

        faucet_url: "https://faucet.devnet.aptoslabs.com"
    ```

-   From now on, whenever we run a CLI command in this `move` folder, it will run with that default profile.
+   From now on, whenever we run a CLI command in this `move` directory, it will run with that default profile.
    We use the `devnet` network flag so eventually when we publish our package it would get published to the `devnet` network.

    :::tip
    You just created a new account on the Aptos (dev)netowrk!
 Yay!
 You can check it by going to [Explorer](https://explorer.aptoslabs.com/?network=devnet) past the `account value` from above into the search input and click on the dropdown option!
    :::

-As mentioned, our `sources` folder holds our `.move` module files, so let’s add our first move file.
+As mentioned, our `sources` directory holds our `.move` module files, so let’s add our first move file.

 2. Open the `Move.toml` file
 3. Add the following code into that file